Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 [(Js) - Production Code: maps.js](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/assets/scripts/maps.js)

 The main Google Map initMap function, from the Google Map JavaScript API documentation.
-I've set `home` to my home address (the centre of my Universe :-) and the default map centre of Geo-Location isn't used). `disableDefaultUI: true,` disables the default Google Map controls, as I use customised ones instead to better align to website layout and design. `backgroundColor: "none",` disables the default Google Map background colour of grey, and is set to the linear-gradient used throughout the website in style.css.
+I've set `home` to my home address and the default map centre when Geo-Location isn't used. `disableDefaultUI: true,` disables the default Google Map controls, as I use customised ones instead to better align to website layout and design. `backgroundColor: "none",` disables the default Google Map background colour of grey, and is set to the linear-gradient used throughout the website in style.css.

 ```
 function initMap() {